ArtifactDB/SewerRat/README.md

 and we re-use the existing storage facilities on the HPC cluster.
 SewerRat can be considered a much more relaxed version of the [Gobbler](https://github.com/ArtifactDB/gobbler) that federates the storage across users.

+For convenience, we'll assume that the URL to the SewerRat API is present in an environment variable named `SEWER_RAT_URL`.
+Readers should obtain an appropriate URL for their SewerRat deployment before trying the code examples below.
+Alternatively, readers can spin up their own instance on `localhost` by running the binaries [here](https://github.com/ArtifactDB/SewerRat/releases) or building the executable from source with the usual `go build .` command.

 ## Registering a directory

 ### Step-by-step